0xF41/Splunk-Alert-Invoker/README.md

 # trigger_saved_search_query.sh

----

 ## Description

-- This script triggers specific Splunk saved searches defined in the `ALERTS` array.
-- Saved searches (alerts or reports configured on the Splunk Web UI) are triggered individually.
+This script is designed to trigger specific Splunk saved searches (Alerts or reports configured through the Splunk Web UI) individually.
+It can be executed from a Bash shell or used as a triggered action within a Splunk alert.
-- The script can be triggered as an action in Splunk alerts or run manually via a bash shell

----

 ## Usage